“We gon’ kick yo ass, Mister Ping Pong Man. You done done it now, yo ass is grass!”.

 It was the Grandy Park girls, they’d witnessed the entire episode from several blocks away and were running toward what was now a throng of people ready to attack Stag for what they presumed had happened.

 “That’s the Ping Pong Man” (they never bothered to learn my name, Stagalee thought to himself, they don’t even know my real name).

 “He works at the recreation center, he’s OK.”, they said, “We know him, he saved that little girl from the dog, ya’ll should be thanking him”.

 The angry group took a collective step back and just as they had done so many times in the past, the girls surrounded him, but this time to protect him.
 Maybe that’s why they’d been escorting him out of the neighborhood all along, to protect him under the guise of threatening him.
 The girls were waiting to walk Stag to the rec center each day after that and to walk from then on to escort him out of the neighborhood when he got off work, even though it was no longer necessary.
 He and the girls spent that time talking about what the future might bring.
 The switch blade knives never came out again.

-And from that time forward, Stagalee was treated with respect and admiration in the community.
-Not only did the kids look upon him as somewhat of a hero, but the adults treated him with respect, as well.
+And from that time forward, not only did the kids look upon him as somewhat of a role model, but the adults treated him with respect, as well.

 = “There goes the Ping Pong Man!”, they’d say.

 – “Hi Ping Pong Man” or “‘Bye, Mr. Ping Pong Man.
 C’Ya tomorrow!”.

-“Mr. Ping Pong Man”, the boy from the sticks of Faquier County had found a new home away from home in the projects of Norfolk, VA, who no longer felt like a fish out of water.
+“Mr. Ping Pong Man”, the boy from the sticks of Fauquier County had found a new home away from home in Norfolk, VA, and the boy who no longer felt like a fish out of water.